-Forgetting happens on a daily basis – we forget our former classmates’ names, what we ate for lunch one week ago and maybe even how we found our way to this article after surfing the Internet.
-In the following you will learn about the how and why of forgetting – and hopefully remember some of … Continue reading Forgetting – how and why and what is the role of the brain?
+Forgetting happens on a daily basis – from classmates’ names, to what we ate for lunch last week.
+Here you will learn how and why we forget things…hopefully you’ll remember some of it!
+Continue reading Forgetting – how and why and what is the role of the brain?

 Have you been feeling anxious or depressed lately?
 It’s okay, 2016 has been tough on all of us.
 Despite the discomfort that comes with negative emotions, they are a crucial part of our lives.
 However, when emotions get out of balance, they can lead to some pretty poor decision making.
-In extreme cases it can get … Continue reading When Emotions are misleading: Effects of Anxiety and Depression on Decision Making
+Continue reading When Emotions are misleading: Effects of Anxiety and Depression on Decision Making

 To answer this question, first we must look at what we are asking: what do we mean by “feel”? and what is “pain”?
 Continue reading Do insects feel pain?